jenkinsci/environment-dashboard-plugin/README.md

 Jenkins Environment Dashboard Plugin
 =========================

 This Jenkins plugin creates a custom view which can be used as a dashboard to display what code release versions have been deployed to what test and production environments (or devices).
+Updated!

 ![JobConfig](https://github.com/vipinsthename/environment-dashboard/raw/master/img/config.png)